cainam/gentoo-image-builder/README.md

 - tags:
   - kubler is not flexible for image tags and custom tagging (e.g. I want my nodejs tagged with the version of nodejs, not the portage tag)
   - ":latest" tag is always used while I want to avoid it completely
-- lack of a central file which includes all my build dependencies
+- lack of a central files which includes all my build dependencies

 This solution is not (yet) implementing all the features of kubler, especially
 - different initial builder